-Braising is how both dry and wet cooking techniques are used to complete the cooking process.
+Braising is how dry, and wet cooking techniques complete the cooking process.
 The process begins by quickly searing the ingredient into the hot pan and then placed into the oven to finish the cooking process.
 Before the second process, water is added to the pan.
-Then it cooks in the oven at low to medium temperature by providing enough time for the ingredients to become juicy and tender.
+Then it cooks in the oven at low to medium temperature, providing enough time for the ingredients to become juicy and tender.

-This low and slow cooking method is best for harder cuts of meats since it changes its collagen into gelatin (jelly-like).
+This low and slow cooking method is best for harder meat cuts since it changes collagen into gelatin (jelly-like).
 It helps to increase the consistency of the sauce by making it thicker and tastier.